News and Upcoming Events

 For affordable spay/neutering in the Portland metro, Willamette Valley/Oregon Coast and Bend areas, check out our COUPON page.
 Note, several of the OSNF clinics spay and neuter puppies and kittens much earlier, as young as 8 weeks of age and 2-2.5 pounds.

 Through the kindness of our donors and our fundraising efforts each year, we will be able to again offer low-cost $20/$10 spay and neuter to cats and kittens, strays and ferals to qualifying low-income clients with our “Beat the Heat for Tom and Mom” program!
 By fixing cats before so many of them go into heat with the upcoming Spring, we help reduce overpopulation and the number of unwanted pets that could end up homeless or killed in shelters.
+Please CLICK HERE for information about this program, act quickly as we only have enough funds for 50 surgeries.

 In the meantime, you can still find affordable spay/neuters for both cats and dogs using our COUPON for several Portland and Willamette area vet clinics.